micro/services/README.md

 # Micro Services

-This repo includes reusable Micro services.
+The canonical source for Micro services.

 ## Overview

-Services provides a home for real world examples for using Micro v3.
+Services provides a home for real world reusable Micro services.

 - [blog](blog) - A blog app composed as micro services
 - [chats](chats) - An instant messaging or group chat service